swiftlang/swift-syntax/Sources/SwiftSyntax/Documentation.docc/Contributing/ChangingSwiftSyntax.md

 ## Committing Changes

-Added syntactic elements will require corresponding changes to the included SwiftParser library.
+Added syntactic elements will require corresponding changes to the included SwiftSyntax library.
 For an introduction on parsing Swift nodes, see [the article on Parsing Basics][ParserBasics].

 When updating nodes, certain clients of SwiftSyntax that are relying upon those